By Chaya Gel (Jerusalem)

 When the Russians left Lithuania and the Germans entered, part of Slobodka was fenced off and the Kovno ghetto was established there.
 Before the ghetto was locked on August 15 1941, I moved with my sister and her two children to the ghetto.
 After the ghetto gates were locked, an announcement was published regarding forced labor.

 I went to work every day at the airport.
 However, one day, instead of returning us after work to the ghetto, they took us to the Keidan camp under heavy guard.
 We were herded together like cattle into a building that had previously held the officers’ club.
 The building was entirely fenced in with electrified barbed wire.
-Anyone who to escape was immediately electrocuted.
+Anyone who to tried to escape was immediately electrocuted.
 Our bedroom had triple-tiered bunks, with two women on each bunk.

 The place was incredibly filthy.
 Lice multiplied because of the filth, and these tortured us to the point of madness.
 During the daylight hours, we were forced to work.
 The work consisted of digging ditches to a depth of three meters, for the purpose of laying electric cables.